syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Tables.md

 You can remove a particular table row from a table rows collection by its instance or by its index position in the collection.
 The following code example shows how to remove a particular row from table in the Word document.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class
+FileStream fileStreamPath = new FileStream("Template.docx", FileMode.Open, FileAccess.Read, FileShare.ReadWrite);
+WordDocument document = new WordDocument(fileStreamPath, FormatType.Docx);
+//Accesses the instance of the first section in the Word document WSection section = document.Sections[0];
+//Accesses the instance of the first table in the section WTable table = section.Tables[0] as WTable;
+//Remove particular row from the table table.Rows.RemoveAt(6);
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class